 Typhus and cholera were continuing hazards — St. Petersburg had the highest death rate of any European capital.11

-Unions might have ameliorated the workers’ living conditions, but they were not permitted.
+Unions might have bettered the workers’ living conditions, but they were not permitted.
 Their absence encouraged both the firms and the workers — especially the skilled workers — to take uncompromising positions.

 During the 1890s strikes became the principal form of industrial protest and they required the sort of disciplined organization that only the most urbanized workers, with their higher levels of skills and literacy, could provide.
 In this context, the peasant immigrants were unlikely to play a leading role.
 Indeed, they were often reluctant to join strikes at all.
 With a piece of land in the village, to which they could return when times got hard, they had less inclination to take the risks which a strike entailed, compared with those workers who had broken their ties with the village and depended exclusively on their factory wage.
 The latter stood at the forefront of the labour movement.12